barumau/pandunia/english/jumla.md

-# Pandunia word by word
+# Basic words and phrases

 ### Introduction